rkitover/windows-dev-guide/README.md

 .
 Command-line editing and history search works about the same way as in bash.
-I have also defined the `PSReadLine` options to make up arrow not only cycle through previous commands, but also allow you to type the beginning of a previous command and cycle through matches.
+I have also defined the `PSReadLine` options to make up arrow not only cycle through previous commands, but will also allow you to type the beginning of a previous command and cycle through matches.

 For examining variables and objects, unlike in POSIX shells, a value